Isabela Island: Take A Shot At The Biggest Blue Marlin To Swim The Pacific

 Galapagos Giant Marlin Fishing Techniques & Tackle

-While many of our anglers are true stand up tackle fishermen Isabela Island has proven to be the water for the sturdiest of tackle.
+While many of our anglers are true stand-up tackle fishermen Galapagos island fish has proven to be the water for the sturdiest of tackle.
 In the past anglers were outgunned using standup and conventional 80 pound tackle which proved to be inferior for fish we encounter regularly over 1000 pounds here.

-Ecuagringo has moved to 130 pound conventional tackle after long bouts with large blue and black marlin in these water.
+Ecuagringo has moved to 130-pound conventional tackle Galapagos islands fish after long bouts with large blue and black marlin in these water.
 Most of our captains and crews prefer to troll large lures and teaser which work well for giant marlin.
 However, we are prepared to pitch large baits when available for those who prefer to pull teasers and pitch circle hook rigged baits.
 Pulling the best daisy chains, teasers and dredges by Fishrazr will increase your chances at a big blue marlin.

 Isabela Island Fishing & Adventure Vacations